gdscrgpv/quizbanao/README.md

 <img src="assets/readme/logo.png" height="50"/> uizBanao is an open sourced app that allows you to host quizzes for Webinars and Live events!

-It can also be used for other types of quizzes.
 <img src="assets/readme/ss1.jpg" height="500"/> <img src="assets/readme/ss2.jpg" height="500"/> <img src="assets/readme/ss3.jpg" height="500"/>

 This Flutter project supports Android and Web out of the box.